arujbansal/cpdrills/README.md

 # cpdrills

-CP Drills is no longer maintained, but you can run the platform locally develop new features!

 CP Drills (Competitive Programming Drills) is a training platform designed to help increase your problem-solving speed by giving you access to several analytics.
-Since it is no longer being maintained, its source code is open to the public.
+I no longer host the website, so its source code is publicly available to be run locally!
 You can look at the platform temporarily hosted [here](https://arujbansal.pythonanywhere.com/) but it is likely that you cannot access practice features here.
 You can download and run the code locally by following the [usage guide](#usage-guide).

 If you fork this repository and work on your own version, I ask that you link this repository at the start of your README to give credit.